Embark on a Meaningful Umrah and Charity in the Haram

 Arrival and First Impressions of Madinah

 As we neared our destination, I gazed out of the airplane window, the sky revealed a clear half-moon, shining brilliantly.
 Below, the distinct housing patterns of Saudi Arabia came into view : square-shaped homes with cement fences and flat roofs, typically arranged in blocks of four to six.
 The landscape was dominated by desert, with paved roads primarily seen in the city center.
-It was a captivating introduction to the land we were about to explore.
+It was a captivating introduction, the kind that makes you stop and realize this whole world comes from the same Creator.

 We landed at Medina Airport around 10pm local time.
 At the immigration checkpoint, I saw a woman wearing a Burka (refer image below) that covered everything except a small part of her eyelids, allowing her just enough vision to see the path ahead.
 I was truly amazed.
-I had thought that the women in Malaysia wearing niqabs represented the highest level of modesty, but this experience showed me that there is always something beyond what we have seen, something even more profound.
+That sight quietly expanded my understanding that faith has many depths and there’s always a depth beyond what i have known.

 The feeling of stepping out of an airport in a new country is indescribable, with that refreshing moment when foreign air fills my lungs.
 Our journey continued at 10:40pm with a short 25-minute bus ride from the airport to Province Al-Sham Hotel.
 During the ride, I caught my first glimpse of the magnificent minarets of Masjid Nabawi, beautifully illuminated by green lights.
 In Madinah, I found myself continuously reciting Selawat, offering blessings upon the Prophet Muhammad s.a.w.

-Upon our arrival, we made our way directly to Masjid Nabawi Gate 333.
-We greeted the Prophet Muhammad s.a.w and our mutawwif, guided the newcomers through the entrance for the Fajr prayer.
+Upon arrival, our mutawwif led us directly to Masjid Nabawi Gate 333 for the Fajr prayer.
+It was my first time stepping into the Prophet’s mosque.
+The calm was tangible.
 After this serene experience, we checked into our hotel and took some much-needed rest.

 Experiences at Masjid Nabawi